 Google (the one search engine to rule them all) has been rolling out around 500-600 search algorithm changes every year and occasionally releases a major update such as Panda and Penguin that dramatically affects search engine results in huge ways.
 As a search marketer, you know first-hand how important it is to keep up with these trends as they can significantly affect the search industry and how you operate.

 From keyword stuffing to publishing of relevant content, SEO has evolved by leaps and bounds.
 In the coming year, we’re expecting changes in SEO trends as technology plays a huge part in shaping new methods and optimizing SEO processes.
-Here are some of the trends that may change the SEO game in 2019:
+Here are some of the trends that may change the SEO game in 2019 and beyond:

 SEO Trends in 2019

 According to a Statista report, the number of smartphone users is expected to reach the 2.5 billion mark while mobile users are predicted to pass five billion in 2019.
 Google has made the move to predominantly use the mobile version of the content for indexing and ranking since majority of users now access Google through their smartphones.
 Going forward, the index will primarily use the mobile version of a page’s content.

 In mobile-first indexing, Googlebot essentially crawls and indexes pages with the smartphone agent, allowing Google to show the URL, which is either desktop or mobile, most appropriate to users in search results.

 After coming into effect in May 2018, GDPR is expected to make some changes in SEO.
 The biggest impact will be on website subscription and registration services since compliance with data protection policies and consent will be more prominent in the coming year.

 In terms of ranking, GDPR is anticipated to affect user experience as data permissions and prompts are required to be presented to inform users.
 Analytics is also expected to change since users must also be informed how their data is going to be used in web analytics.